GasChromatographyToolbox/RetentionData/docs/src/filestructure.md

   - `IDList`: A list of at least two columns.
 First column has the shortname or number (ID), the second column has a full name or alternative name.
 Some data (`Parameters`, `lnk-T` or `tR-T`) use the shortname/ID-number instead of a full name.
 This file can be used to convert the ID to full name.
 - **(Substances)**: Optional.
 A label for the substances in the file, e.g. `Mix1` or `Alkanes`.
 - **(Table)**: Table + Number of the table in the source.
 - **StationaryPhase**: The name of the stationary phase.
 Spaces or hyphens are removed from the name.
-The name is follows in general the name given by the manufacturer.
+The name follows in general the name given by the manufacturer.
 - **PhaseRatio**: The nominal phase ratio of the used column according the the data of the manufacturer.
 Calculated by the approximation $\beta \approx 1/4 d/d_f$
 - **(AddParameters)**: Additional parameters (the value follows the parameters without spaces):
   - `Tref`: Reference temperature for the retention parameters `DeltaHref` and `DeltaSref`